 Census 2000 Maps [Missouri County Base Maps]

-MAGGOT File - 2007 - a revised version of the
+MAGGOT File - 2012 - the latest revised version of this

-old 1990-s vintage MAGGOT file.
-This is an auxiliary help file that is linked to from our MABLE/Geocorr2k
+venerable (since 1996) geographic reference tool.
+MAGGOT is an auxiliary help file that is linked to from our MABLE/Geocorr12

 web application (see above).
 It provides background information on a wide array of geographic coverages - namely,

 those used in the MABLE database.
 "MAGGOT" is an acronym for Master Area Geographic Glossary of Terms.
-(A 2012 update
+There are also 07 and 09

 Census Tract 2010 Maps - Missouri County Base Maps [115 pdf files]